AI Feynman 2.0: Pareto-optimal symbolic regression exploiting graph modularity: Results

 \section{Results}

 We now turn to quantifying the performance of our method with numerical experiments, comparing it with that of \cite{udrescu2020ai} which recently exceded the previous state of-the-art performance of \cite{schmidt2009distilling}.
 To quantify robustness to noise, we add Gaussian noise of standard deviation $10^{r}$ to $y_i$ and determine the largest integer $r<0$ for which the method successfully discovers the correct mystery function $f(\x)$.
-As seen in Table~\ref{robustnessTable}, our method solves 73 of 100 the baseline problems from the Feynman Symbolic Regression Database \cite{udrescu2020ai} with $r=-1$, and is typically 1-3 orders of magnitude more robust than that of \cite{udrescu2020ai}.
+As seen in Table~\ref{robustnessTable}, our method solves 73 of 100 baseline problems from the Feynman Symbolic Regression Database \cite{udrescu2020ai} with $r=-1$, and is typically 1-3 orders of magnitude more robust than that of \cite{udrescu2020ai}.
 Crudely speaking, we found that adding progressively more noise shifted the most accurate formula straight upward in the Pareto plane (\fig{kineticFig}) until it no longer provided any accuracy gains compared with simpler approximations.

 To quantify the ability of our method to discover more complex equations, we reran it on all 17 mysteries that \cite{udrescu2020ai} tackled and failed to solve.
 We also tested a dozen new mysteries exhibiting various forms of graph modularity (see Table~\ref{MysteryTable}) that were all chosen before any of them were tested.
-Allowing at most two hours of run-time, the method of \cite{udrescu2020ai} solved equations 5, 12,...,15, whereas our new method solved them all, as well as four of the outstanding mysteries from \cite{udrescu2020ai} (rows 1-4).
+Allowing at most two hours of runtime, the method of \cite{udrescu2020ai} solved 5 of the equations, whereas our new method solved them all, as well as four of the outstanding mysteries from \cite{udrescu2020ai} (rows 1-4).
 For these first four, our method got the numerical parameters in the right ballpark with rational approximations, then discovered their exact values through gradient descent.

 To quantify the ability of our method to discover probability distributions, we tested it on samples from the ten distributions in Table~\ref{ProbDistTable}.
 As seen in the table, 80\% were solved, requiring between $10^2$ and $10^5$ samples $\x_i$.
 The flows trained in about 20 minutes on one CPU, scaling roughly linearly with sample size and number of network weights.
-The Supplementary Material details failure modes.